scg-unibe-ch/ese2020-team9/deliverables/deliverables.md

 Alex wants that all her data remains confidential and can be deleted upon request, so that she is willing to share the necessary data for the transaction and the online market place to work and trusts in our services. (non-functional)

 ### Story 5
+Alex wants to upload products or services, so that she is able to post all of her stuff for selling she does not need anymore.

+### Story 6
+Alex wants to have a Dashboard of her posted, sold, lent and purchased products, so that she can have an easy overview over all products related to her.

+### Story 7
+Alex wants to update a product or a service, so that she is able to add further descriptions or details after having already posted a product / service.

+### Story 8
+Alex wants to delete a posted product or service, so that she may easily change her mind on what she still needs and does not want to sell.

+*Not required for Milestone 2*

+### Story 9
 Alex wants to be able to search for different keywords or product categories, so that she can find the desired products faster. (functional)

 <br/><br/>